Clarrie Hall Dam

 Clarrie Hall Dam is a minor ungated concrete faced rockfill embankment dam with an uncontrolled concrete-lined chute spillway across the Doon Doon Creek, located upstream of the small town of Uki, in the Northern Rivers region of New South Wales, Australia.
 The main purpose of the dam is for water supply and it creates the artificial Lake Clarrie Hall.

+Origin of place name

+The dam is named for Clarence Henry Hall (1906 - 1979), commonly known as Clarrie Hall, who was a councillor for Tweed Shire between 1953 until 1979.
+Hall was very involved in planning and preparation for the dam and, after his death, a unanimous vote was held to name it after him.

 Location and features

 Clarrie Hall dam construction commenced in 1979 and it was opened in 1983 with the unique distinction of being full after heavy rainfall prior to the opening ceremony.
 It is a minor dam on the Doon Doon Creek, a tributary of the Tweed River, and is located approximately 15 km south-west of Murwillumbah.
 The primary function of the dam is to provide storage of water for Tweed Shire's drinking water supply, by releasing water downstream into Doon Doon Creek when levels of freshwater in the Tweed River fall below 95%, which occurs mostly in winter and spring.
 Otherwise the natural flows of the Tweed River provide 80% of the water needs of the Shire.

 The dam wall height is 43 m and is 175 m long.
 The maximum water depth is 41 m and at 100% capacity the dam wall holds back 16000 ML of water at 61.5 m AHD.
 The surface area of Lake Clarrie Hall is 220 ha and the catchment area is 60.2 km2.
 The uncontrolled chute spillway is capable of discharging 590 m3/s.
 The estimated completion cost was A$34 million.

 In April 2013, an upgrade of Clarrie Hall Dam commenced, and included widening the existing spillway crest to 35 m and raising the existing spillway inlet walls and embankment parapet wall by 2 m.
 It is expected that the upgrade will be completed during 2014.

 Following heavy rainfall in the catchment area, in January 2012 the dam was at its highest level since records commenced in 1986.
 It was estimated that water was flowing in the range of 2 m over the dam spillway.